mothur/mothur.github.io/_wiki/mothur_v.1.9.0.md

 of the features in this release have come from users.
 Thanks for the great suggestions and bug reports - this feed back helps to make mothur the great program it is!
-We have a number of features that we are working on for v.1.10.0 and hopefully we won\'t have such a long time lag before the next release.
+We have a number of features that we are working on for v.1.10.0 and hopefully we won't have such a long time lag before the next release.

 ## Options